zigyprints/backendDevelopmentApplications/README.md

 5. **DELETE `/api/delete/[:id]`**: Deletes a task from the database by its _id.

+## Additional Features

+If I had more time, I would consider adding the following features:

+- Creating separate todo listing for different users.
+- Add user authentication with login facility in front-end or with the help of respective key generation for each user.
+- Make batch deletion api.
+- Make record of last update date and creation date of all todos.

 ## Testing with Postman

 To test the API endpoints using Postman: